Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 2026Mar10, i make a dream, phone talk with FA Mrs.Song, with a complete conversation, i can even remember many details, like product roadshow.
-Her voice is mumbling, and too fast, when i wake up, so thankfully this is not real
+Her voice is mumbling, and too fast, when i wake up, so thankfully this is not real.

 Feb27, 2nd time talk to Mr.Ge, CEO of docusign agent in China.
 We talk a lot about workflow and how to manage our company with outsource, with even an hour control.